 How is an estimated bill calculated?

-If the meter reader is unable to access the meter and provide an actual reading to the provider, the customer’s bill will be based on the estimated read provided to the retailer.
-The estimate may be based on historical metering data for the customer or, where this is not available, on average usage of a comparable customer.
+If the meter reader is unable to access your meter, your bill will be based on the estimated read provided to the retailer.
+The estimate may be based on historical metering data or, where this is not available, on average usage of a comparable customer.